tszekely/react-learning-module/step-10.md

 ## 10.2 - Basic interactions

 1. Make the navigation menu expandable
 2. Make the playlist expandable as in the [Audio player example](http://tutorialzine.com/2015/03/html5-music-player/) when at least a track is loaded; the tracklist can be empty for now

+*Tip: make the playlist expandable, then add the condition to make it expandable only when at least a track is loaded*

 ## 10.3 - Routing